 Ardales, North-western part of the Malaga province

-On these bars the local men meet to drink coffee and discuss local affairs – and often get a little tapa from the display on the bar.
-They can not speak English here, but you can simply point out what one would like to try from the display, so sign language is sufficient here.
+In these bars the local men meet to drink coffee and discuss local affairs – and sometimes sample a little tapa from the display at the bar.
+They do not speak English here, but you will always be greeted with a big smile and if you want to order some food you can can simply point to what you would like to try from the display.
+Sign language and a smile is sufficient to communicate here.

 Iznajar, in the southern part of the Cordoba province